Cervical Posterior Foraminotomy

 Some patients with foraminal stenosis can be effectively treated with anti-inflammatory medications, corticosteroid shots, physical therapy exercises or use of a neck brace to immobilize the spine.
 However, when the condition does not respond to these conservative treatments, it may require undergoing a foraminotomy.
 This procedure will eliminate the compression on the affected spinal nerve, providing relief from painful symptoms.
 As its name suggests, a cervical posterior foraminotomy is performed on the spine in the neck area with the surgeon making an approach through the upper back.

-The Cervical Posterior Foraminotomy Procedure
+How is Cervical Posterior Foraminotomy Surgery Performed?

 A cervical posterior foraminotomy is performed with the patient under general anesthesia.
 After the patient is positioned lying face down on the operating table and the skin of the treatment area has been cleaned with an antiseptic solution, Dr. Lipani will make an incision at the back of the neck.
 Muscles, ligaments and other tissues in the area will be retracted to provide a view of the spine.
 The bone at the affected vertebrae is shaved down or cut back slightly to enlarge the size of the foramen and provide more room for the nerve roots to pass through.